rubenrabb01/Pike-biology-Habitat-use-/Proportion of use of open water habitat.md

 #### 3.2.2.
 Transform the response variable following the recommendations by Smithson & Verkuilen (2006)

-The R _betareg_ documentation mentions the distribution proposed by these authors, which takes the form:
+The R documentation for the **_betareg_** package mentions the distribution proposed by these authors, which takes the form:

 **y’ = (y*(N - 1) + .5)/N**, where N is the sample size